meghanlazier/opposite-troll/README.md

 # MozFest

 Join us at the [Mozilla Festival](http://mozillafestival.org/) October 27-29, 2017 at Ravensbourne College, London!
 We'll be meeting in person to collaborate on this project and learn from each other.
-Read more about our session [link to your session] and [get your MozFest tickets now](https://mozillafestival.org/tickets)!
+Read more about <a href="https://guidebook.com/guide/114124/event/16741576/">our session</a> and [get your MozFest tickets now](https://mozillafestival.org/tickets)!

 <img width="352" alt="mozilla-festival_lockup-black" src="https://user-images.githubusercontent.com/617994/31743944-cedd2278-b411-11e7-9229-b5ce5ce5588b.png">